federgraph/trimm-420-data-format-delphi/README.md

 - The application will not auto-write to Trimm-File.txt
 - The application can read from Trimm-File.txt

-You should provide a Trimm-File.txt and press the `rtf` read button to try and read it.
+You should provide a Trimm-File.txt and press the `rtf` button to try and read it.
 For Trimm-File.txt, start out with a copy of Trimm-File-Auto.txt, which can be created with `wtf` button.

+- Should the app try and read Trimm-File automatically at application startup time?
+- Should the app try and read Trimm-File-Auto at application startup if Trimm-File does not exist?
+- Should reading a file strictly/always be a manual operation?
+- Should the app try and auto-save Trimm-File-Auto.txt at application shutdown time?
+- Should it be configurable?

+We need a table detailing correct answer-rows and platform-columns.

 Monitor the clipboard content.
-Put manually changed text into the clipboard and then paste into the application with `pti` button.
+I use notepad.exe to manually put changed text into the clipboard and then paste into the application with `pti` button.
 You can paste Trimm-Item text or Trimm-File text, the app will detect what it is and digest either.

 ## On Mac

 It should work almost the same on a Mac.
+I use the Notes Mac App to work manage content to put onto the clipboard.

 The version of the real app that I have published uses **sandboxing**, it needs to and I want it.